wangx404/JAV_actress_face_recognition_demo/0_collect_data/README.md

 5. You can write your own script to download images from other websites.
 The process is pretty similar.

-**P.S.Even though these adult videos are legal in Japan and other countries, It's illegal to spread these videos and pictures in China.
+**P.S.
+Even though these adult videos are legal in Japan and other countries, It's illegal to spread these videos and pictures in China.
 So please be careful, and not save them in servers in China.**